a-n-rose/mimic-master-how-well-can-you-mimic/pitch_curve/README.md

 In the directory with the python files, create a directory called 'soundfiles'.
 In this directory put any wave files you would like the game to play.
 I collected free sounds from freesound.org.

-The game currently requires a "1-2-3 go!" sound in the 'soundfiles directory'.
+The game currently requires a "go_wave" wavefile in the 'soundfiles directory'.
 I used the recording:
 231277__steel2008__race-start-ready-go.wav
-from freesound.org
+from freesound.org.
+Whatever file you use, change the name in 'play_go' function in the file 'voice_master.py'

+When everything is set up, run 'voice_master_main.py'.

 ### Prerequisites